-It was not so easy to rise and shine!
-That 44km of yesterday kept us in bed until 7:00 this morning … we knew that today’s stage is not a long one (if we follow the correct arrows 😊), so we’ve really taken it easy.
+It was not that easy to rise and shine this morning!
+That 44km of yesterday kept us in bed until 7:00 … we knew that today’s stage is not a long one (that’s of course if we follow the right arrows 😊), so we took it easy.

-We were excited to walk in Spain again, but with that we also became aware that our Camino will soon be ending … we were excited to see Santiago again, but will make the most of the next 5 or 6 days of hiking!
+It was great to walk in Spain once again, but with that we also became aware that our Camino will soon come to an end.
+We were excited to see Santiago again and will make the most of the next 5 or 6 days of hiking!

 But first things first!
-We’ve walked to the first open café we could find and ordered “café con leche” with a piece of lemon cake (oh, how I’ve missed the taste of Spanish lemon cake!)
+We have walked to the first open café we could find and ordered “café con leche” with a piece of lemon cake (oh, how I missed the taste of Spanish lemon cake!)

-We also got a small glass of freshly squeezed orange juice with our order … a good Vitamin C shot for a cold that was threatening us for a couple of days now (probably thanks to those days we were walking in the rain).
+We also got a small glass of freshly squeezed orange juice with our order … a good Vitamin C shot for a cold that was threatening us for a couple of days now (probably thanks to those days of walking in the rain).

-We’ve seen a couple of pilgrims when we’ve left Tui, but we were mostly on our own – so much different than our Camino Frances of last year – but still a wonderful experience!
+We saw a couple of pilgrims when we left Tui, but we were mostly on our own.
+It was so much different than our Camino Frances of last year – but no doubt, still a wonderful experience!

 A walk next to the A-55 – but safely guarded with a barrier between us and the road

-It must have been almost 2km that we’ve walked next to the road before we’ve turned off into a wood.
+It must have been almost 2km that we had to continue walking next to the road before we found the turn off that took us into a wood.

-A quiet walk amongst old trees in a wooded section of the day’s stage
+A quiet walk amongst old trees in a wooded section of today’s stage

 Cruceiro San Telmo – also known as the bridge of Fevers (“Ponte das Febres”)

-While we were standing still for a moment at the cross, we’ve heard a noise behind us … it was a group of soldiers and they’ve passed us quickly.
-We were wondering what they were up to … hopefully just training and nothing for us to worry about 🤨.
+While we were taking a moment at the cross, we heard noises behind us … it was a group of soldiers and they passed us quickly.
+We were wondering what they were up to … hopefully just training and nothing for us to worry about.

 We did not see a lot of pilgrims today, but we did see a group of soldiers …

-It was really a great day to be out and about – the sun was shining and we’ve been surrounded by nature.
+It was a really great day to be out and about – the sun was shining and we were surrounded by the beauty of nature.

-As we’ve walked into Ribadelouro, I’ve once again saw a bag of bread by the front gate of a house … as I’ve seen so many times in Portugal … and I always smile upon seeing this – I’m not so sure that a bag of bread will be at a house’s gate for that long back in South Africa 😉.
+As we walked into Ribadelouro, I once again noticed a bag of bread by the front gate of a house … we saw this so many times in Portugal … and I always smile upon seeing this – it boggles my mind that nobody even think of taking just one bread from the bag 😉.

 A familiar sight by now – a bag of bread by the front gate of a house

-We’ve heard of some pilgrims mentioning that the stage between Tui and Porrino was not such a nice walk, but we’ve enjoyed the day thus far.
+We heard of some pilgrims that said the stage between Tui and Porrino was not such a scenic walk, but until now, we enjoyed the day.
 It might be that some detours were added in the meantime to avoid busy road ways and industrial areas.

 More pathways through the woodlands

-At a beautiful medieval stone bridge (puente Orbenlle) we’ve stopped for a moment to take photo’s.
+At a beautiful medieval stone bridge (puente Orbenlle) we paused for a moment to take photo’s.

 Medieval stone bridge after the small hamlet of A Magdalena

-And then we saw the reason why some pilgrims mentioned that it might not be such a nice stage.
-After we’ve been through the woodlands, we saw the open cast mines of Porrino on the horizon – this might be the industrial area they were referring to.
+And then we saw the reason why some pilgrims mentioned that it might not be such a lovely stage.
+After we left the woodlands behind, we saw the open cast mines of Porrino on the horizon – this might be the industrial area they were referring to.

-But we’ve read in our Brierley guide book that we will see a mural of the Portico de Gloria in front of us and that this will be the only waymark for the new scenic route in order to avoid the industrial area.
+But we know from our Brierley guide book that we will see a mural of the Portico de Gloria in front of us and that this will be the only waymark for the new scenic route in order to avoid the industrial area.

-Not a yellow arrow, but the mural of the Portico de Gloria indicated the new scenic route
+Not a yellow arrow, but the mural of the Portico de Gloria to indicate the new scenic route

-A steep up hill back into the woodland following the new scenic route
+With a steep uphill back into the woodland, we were now following the new scenic route

-It was a beautiful scenic route.
-At first we did not see any yellow arrows and we were hoping we are going on the right paths.
-But then, suddenly, yellow arrows appear literally at every corner as we’ve walked through the country lanes.
+And it was a beautiful scenic route.
+At first, we did not see any yellow arrows and were hoping we are going on the right paths.
+But then, suddenly, yellow arrows appeared literally around every corner as we walked through the country lanes.

 Beautiful new scenic route on our way to Porrino

-We did not see any other pilgrims (or the soldiers of earlier) and hoped we were still on track … at least, the yellow arrows gave us piece of mind!
+We did not see any other pilgrims (or the soldiers of earlier) and hoped we were still on track … at least, the yellow arrows gave us peace of mind!

-A lovely horse in a piece of grassland on our scenic route
+A horse in a piece of grassland on our scenic route

 In Capilla San Campio we saw a woman busy feeding the pigs in the front yard.
 They were so adorable and I took a couple of photo’s … I suddenly remembered that night in Mealhada in Portugal where we had that pig dish … maybe I will not eat pig for a while …

-And then we’ve walked into Porrino.
-It’s not a big town, but there live about 18,500 people and there are a few beautiful buildings.
+And then we walked into Porrino.
+It’s not a big town (about 18,500 residents) and there are a few beautiful buildings.

 Accommodation – Porrino:

-We’ve booked into Sendasur Albergue.
-Once again, a beautiful albergue and fairly new I would say.
-We got our bunk beds – this time with a curtain that gives you more privacy and your only little reading light above your bed.
+We booked into Sendasur Albergue.
+Once again, another beautiful albergue and fairly new it seems.
+We got our bunk beds – this time with a curtain that gives you more privacy with your own little reading light above your bed.
 A really nice albergue with very friendly staff.

 Our bunk beds in Sendasur Albergue